tyaga001/facetime-on-stream/README.md

 ## 🙏 Acknowledgements

 - [GetStream.io](https://getstream.io/) for their excellent video streaming platform.
-- [Clerk](https://clerk.com/) for providing robust authentication services.
+- [Clerk](https://clerk.com/) for providing an authentication services.
-- [Next.js](https://nextjs.org/) for the fantastic React framework.

 ---

 Built with ❤️ by [Ankur Tyagi](https://theankurtyagi.com/)